Get Pre-Approved Today

 • The fourth category is demonstrating your down payment source.
 It could be your savings, sale of your prior home, RRSP account, or a gift.

-• Finally, you will need to provide details on the property you are buying.
+• Finally, you must provide details of the property you are buying.

 Best 5-Year Fixed Mortgage Rates in Canada CanadaLeaf